jwworth/jakeworth/content/blog/neural-networking-for-complete-sentences.md

 "complete"
 ```

-It works for these examples, and fails for many others.
+It works for these examples, and fails for others.
 Why?
-I think it isn't
+Too small a dataset
-trained on enough examples.
-This was mostly a bit of hacking to answer this
+certainly.
+My solution was mostly a bit of hacking to answer this Stack Overflow
-Stack Overflow question:
+question:

 [Brain js NaN](https://stackoverflow.com/questions/56191600/brain-js-nan-when-predicting-is-a-combination-of-words-is-a-complete-sentence/56193689#56193689)

 I'd like to explore neural networking in the future, when there's a practical
-application for me to explore.
+application driving me toward it.